Why You Should Buy Into the Emacs Platform

 - Htmlize is one of those little things that I never even thought it may exist, but it’s an obvious extension to any source code editor.
 All it does is export the currently open file as an html document with the current syntax highlighting as inline styles.
 So a little like taking a screenshot of your code except you can still copy and paste from it.

 - Probably the holy grail when it comes to editing text that is structured with balanced delimiters, like parentheses.
 Paredit lets you treat the current pair of parentheses like a selection that can be extended, shrunk, inverted, you name it.
-Very cool.88 However, I have it disabled for the moment because Languide, the companion tool to Versor, is capable of some of the more important of these operations.
-Just gotta learn it.
+Very cool.

 - Emacs Speaks Statistics is a collection of related editing modes for various statistical languages, of which I use R. I’m not sure what this is like compared to the alterantives, but from what I understand it’s one of the better ways to work with R code.